etvanlieshout/metallama/README.md

 This fork modifies the original game to use the Commodore VIC-20 keyboard, rather than a joystick.
 The new controls are `wasd` for joystick directions and `F1` for fire.

 The modified version is intended to be run on a VIC-20, I have not tested it on any emulators.
-There are two addition files in src: `wasd-f1_metallama.asm` is the modified code, `original_src` is the original disassembled src from mwenge.
+There are two addition files in src: `wasd-f1_metallama.asm` is the modified code, `original_src` is the original disassembled src from mwenge plus some additional commenting and labelling.
 To build the modified version, copy or rename `wasd-f1_metallama.asm` to `metallama.asm` and run make.

 A version of the game you can [play in your browser can be found here].
 (Use the arrow keys and `ctrl` to manipulate the display, or use a gamepad if you have one plugged in.
 See the manual below for more.)